Maceió: Climate

-Maceió has a typical tropical climate, specifically a tropical monsoon climate (Köppen climate classification: Am), with very warm to hot temperatures and high relative humidity all throughout the year.
-However, these conditions are relieved by a near absence of extreme temperatures and trade winds blowing from the ocean.
+Maceió has a typical tropical climate, specifically a tropical monsoon climate (Köppen climate classification: Am, somewhat bordering on As), with very warm to hot temperatures and high relative humidity all throughout the year.
+However, these conditions are relieved by a near absence of extreme temperatures due to trade winds blowing from the ocean.

 January is the warmest month, with mean maximum of 32 °C and minimum of 22 °C and more sun; July experiences the coolest temperatures, with mean maximum of 27 °C and minimum of 17 °C accompanied by higher humidity and much more rain.

 The natural vegetation surrounding Maceió is tropical rainforest.
 Rainforests are characterized by high rainfall, with definitions setting minimum normal annual rainfall between 2000 and 1700 mm.
 The soil can be poor because high rainfall tends to leach out soluble nutrients.

 Economy

 One substantial local industry is based on chemical products from brine pumped from deep wells on the outskirts of Maceió.
 Another substantial industry is the production of ethanol and sugar from sugarcane grown in the region.
 In the last thirty years the tourist industry has transformed the coastal areas of the city into vibrant centers of entertainment for Brazilian and foreign tourists (Americans, Italians, French, Germans, Argentinians, etc.).

 These coastal neighborhoods include coconut palm trees, playgrounds, squares, open-to-the-public football, volleyball, and basketball fields, residential buildings, bars, nightclubs, tourist-oriented shops, restaurants, banks, hotels, and gambling houses (slot machines and bingo only, since casino games are illegal in Brazil).

 The GDP for the city was R$23,400,000,000 (As of 2019); The per capita income for the city was R$22,976.51 (As of 2019).

-Strong point in the municipality's economy is tourism.
-Maceió has a great potential to attract tourists due to its natural beauties and great cultural diversity.
-In addition, Maceió offers several leisure options and modern spaces for business, such as the new Cultural and Exhibition Center of Maceió, in the Jaraguá District.
-In September 2005, the new Zumbi dos Palmares International Airport, one of the most modern in Brazil, was inaugurated.
-The Jaraguá neighborhood was very popular during the end of the 1990s, with large investments by the Maceió prefecture.
-Nowadays, the Jaraguá is a commercial district, equipped with banks, museums, pubs and colleges.
-Nordeste Invest, an event of tourism and real estate investments of international scope, happened in Maceió in the editions of years 2006 and 2009.